 If you are a parent, it is far better for your children for you and your ex-partner, to work together to try to agree the way forward – but this can be hard to do on your own.
 Family mediation provides you with a safe and supported structure to sort out the best arrangements for your children, taking into account what is going to be important for them, as they grow up.
 It also provides you with the space and time necessary to think about what is most important for your children, and for the whole family.

 Whether you are a parent or not, mediation can help you reach agreement about how to divide what there is, where you will live, and how your future finances will work.

 When should I try family mediation?

-Contact a mediator as soon as you need help sorting things out.
+Contact an FMC registered mediator now if you need help sorting things out.
 Even if you’ve been separated for a while, or if your case has already gone to court, mediation can still help to resolve things.

 You can’t usually take your case to court until you find out if mediation can help you first.
 If you can’t show that you’ve considered it, the judge may stop or delay proceedings until you have.

 Once you’ve found a mediator, the first step is to attend a Mediation Information and Assessment Meeting (MIAM) to find out if the process is right for you.
 You might be surprised to find it is – we know that where both former partners go and see a mediator for a MIAM, three quarters choose to go on to mediate, despite the fact that many don’t know anything about mediation before the meeting, or think their partner is so unreasonable that mediation will never work.

 If you believe that your case is not suitable for the mediation process, you will need to show the judge that you’ve attended a MIAM and that you’ve considered mediation and any other suitable alternatives before going to court, unless specific circumstances mean you are exempt from this requirement.